 I am an applied developmental scientist whose areas of specialization include child and adolescent socio-emotional development; access to healthcare for vulnerable youth such as children with special healthcare needs and adolescents; program evaluation; and analysis of developmental processes in applied contexts, such as those related to child abuse, homelessness, childcare and maternal employment, and healthcare.

 I have worked on several state-wide research projects related to children and adolescents with special health care needs, and children and adolescents’ access to and utilization of health care.
-I was the Principal Investigator (PI) of two four-year demonstration and evaluation projects related to developing medical homes for uninsured children in rural, migrant and ethnically diverse families in Florida.
-I am currently PI, with co-PI Karen Barrett, of a four-year project funded by the Administration for Children and Families that aims to improve healthcare literacy for Head Start families and better connect Head Start and healthcare services under the model of Medical Home.
+I was the Principal Investigator (PI) of two four-year demonstration and evaluation projects related to developing medical homes for uninsured children in rural, migrant and ethnically diverse families in Florida, and PI of a four-year project funded by the Administration for Children and Families that aimed to improve healthcare literacy for Head Start families in Colorado and better connect Head Start and healthcare services under the model of Medical Home.

 B.S., 1984, Psychology, with Honors, University of Oregon